 I have written a comprehensive account of the politics of Scotland’s public finances for The Oxford Handbook of Scottish Politics, to be published in 2020, highlighting the strengths and weaknesses of the devolution settlement.

 COVID-19 is not only a public health crisis but also a fiscal crisis.
 I have submitted written evidence on the effects on Scotland’s fiscal framework to the Finance and Constitution Committee of the Scottish Parliament.
-With Ron Hodges (Birmingham), I am currently researching the accounting and budgeting implications of the massive UK fiscal response to the COVID-19 crisis.
+With Ron Hodges (Birmingham), I have published on the accounting and budgeting implications of the massive UK fiscal response to the COVID-19 crisis.